-Of course, the twelve mile marker wasn’t the final piece of my September 2013 mother and daughter walk at all.
+Of course, the twelve mile marker wasn’t the final piece of my September 2013 walk at all.
 We still had to walk to the wharf and from there to the centre of Winchester to catch the train home.
 Finding the train station has always been an issue for me in the past.
 In fact, finding anything in Winchester is a problem.
-This time I had an expert with me.
+This time I had a guide with me.

 11 September 2013

 A little way after the Navigation marker we came upon another weir, one I’d not been able to see properly from the other side of the river.
 It was so clothed in wildflowers it was almost hidden.
 Just beyond the tennis courts the concrete reamins of an old wooden bridge mark the end of the college fields.
 Then there was Seven Hatches, the last of the hatches that once irrigated the water meadows we walked on.
 There were exquisite curved brick walls, stones to retain the bank and a plethora of grasses and wild flowers so pretty you could paint them.The channel they lead to is known as Old Barge and was probably used by medieval boats, long before the Navigation was built.